Solstice-class cruise ship: Design

-The Solstice class was designed by a team of architects.
-The overall masterplan was completed by Boston-based Wilson Butler Architects, who would also design the entertainment venues such as the Main Theater, Grand Foyer, and open decks, including the Lawn Club.
-Located on deck 15 is a 1/2 acre, manicured lawn.
+The Solstice class was designed by various architects.
+The overall masterplan was completed by Boston-based Wilson Butler Architects, who would also design the entertainment venues such as the Main Theater, Grand Foyer, and open decks, including the Lawn Club, which is present some Solstice class ships.
+Located on deck 15 is a 1/2 acre, manicured real-grass outdoor venue.
 A special type of grass, Agrostis stolonifera, is used for the lawn.
-The areas such as Patio on the Lawn, Sunset Bar, Lawn Club Shop and The Hot Glass Show are found on the lawn.
+Areas such as Patio on the Lawn, Sunset Bar, Lawn Club Shop and The Hot Glass Show are found at the space.

-Other designers included, Tihany Design, who designed the interior of the main dining room; BG Studio, who designed Cellar masters, Passport Bar, Ensemble Lounge, Micheals Club, and Murano; 5 + Design, Galleria Boutique, Fortune Casino, Art Gallery; and RTKL, who designed the spa.
+Other designers included, Tihany Design, who designed the interior of the main dining room; BG Studio, who designed Cellar masters, Passport Bar, Ensemble Lounge, the Michael's Club, and Murano; 5+Design, who designed Galleria Boutique, Fortune Casino, Art Gallery; and RTKL Associates, who designed the spa.